Thunder-DeID: Accurate and Efficient De-identification Framework for Korean Court Judgments: Experiments

 \subsection{Experimental result}

-Table~\ref{tab:main_results} shows the performance of our models compared to two Korean-specialized Decoder models, Polyglot-ko (1.3B) and Exaone (2.4B), under two data generation settings: Single Replacement and Per-Epoch Entity Replacement. \sys models consistently outperform the baselines in both binary token-level and token-level F1 scores.
-Our largest model \sys-1.5B achieves a binary token-level micro F1 of 0.9910 and a token-level micro F1 of 0.8974 under the Per-Epoch Entity Replacement setting, establishing a state-of-the-art (SOTA) benchmark for NER-based de-identification of Korean court judgments.
-Notably, even our smallest model \sys-360M outperforms both Polyglot-ko (0.9830, 0.8190) and Exaone (0.9841, 0.8385) in the same metrics.
+Table~\ref{tab:perf-subtables} shows the performance of our models compared to two Korean-specialized Decoder models, Polyglot-ko (1.3B) and Exaone (2.4B), under two data generation settings: Single Replacement and Per-Epoch Entity Replacement. \sys models consistently outperform the baselines in both binary token-level and token-level micro F1 scores.
+Our largest model \sys-1.5B achieves a binary token-level F1 of 0.9808 and 800M model achieves a token-level F1 of 0.9105 under the Per-Epoch Entity Replacement setting, establishing a state-of-the-art (SOTA) benchmark for NER-based de-identification of Korean court judgments.
+Notably, even our smallest model \sys-370M (0.8871) outperforms both Polyglot-ko (0.8765) and Exaone (0.8752) in the token-level micro F1 metric.
+For a detailed breakdown of performance by case type, please refer to Appendix~\ref{app:case-results}.

 The high binary token-level F1 score for \sys under Per-Epoch Entity Replacement demonstrates that the model is proficient in identifying which tokens need to be de-identified.
 Additionally, the high token-level micro F1 score indicates that \sys effectively classifies the entity types of these de-identifiable tokens.
-Given that the model is required to classify as many as 595 distinct labels, achieving a token-level F1 score close to 0.9 is a strong indicator of its robust multi-class classification performance.
+Given that the model is required to classify as many as 729 distinct labels, achieving a token-level F1 score exceeding 0.91 is a strong indicator of its robust multi-class classification performance.

 The Per-Epoch Entity Replacement technique significantly outperforms Single Replacement in all models, including Polyglot-ko and Exaone.
 This consistent improvement highlights the quality of our dataset, its annotation scheme, and the corresponding list of entity mentions for realistic value generation.
 Frequent entity replacements enhance data diversity while maintaining high-quality augmentation and effective generalization.